33 Markov Chains and Stochastic Matrices

 Construct \(\bP\) for a 2-state chain with transition probabilities \(\{0.1, 0.2\}\).
 Find \(\boldsymbol{\pi}\).

-Prove that \(|\lambda| \leq 1\) for any stochastic matrix.
+Prove that \(|\lambda| \leq 1\) for any stochastic matrix using the result above.

 Simulate 100 steps of PageRank on a 5-node graph.
-Check convergence rate vs. \(\lambda_2\).
+Check convergence rate vs. \(\lambda_2\) using the result above.

 Find \(\boldsymbol{\pi}\) for a random walk on \(K_4\) (complete graph).